 Greetings from the College of Education:

 The College of Education at Concordia University Chicago has been preparing teachers and educational leaders since the founding of Concordia in 1864.
 As one of the oldest teacher preparation colleges in the nation, Concordia’s reputation for excellence is widely known.
-Today, the College of Education is nationally recognized and accredited by the National Council for Accreditation of Teacher Education (NCATE) and the Illinois State Board of Education.
+Today, the College of Education is nationally recognized and accredited by the Council for Accreditation of Educator Preparation (formerly NCATE) and the Illinois State Board of Education.
 Founded by the Lutheran Church – Missouri Synod to prepare teachers for Lutheran Parish Schools, the college has and continues to prepare teachers, school leaders, school counselors, and Directors of Christian Education for both the Church and the world.

 The College of Education, in partnership with the College of Graduate and Innovative Programs, prepare teacher candidates to enter classrooms in early childhood education, elementary schools, middle schools, secondary schools, and special education at both undergraduate and graduate levels.

 The College of Education continues to be committed to serving the special needs of Lutheran parishes by preparing Directors of Christian Education (DCE) to lead the educational ministry in Lutheran congregations.
 Concordia’s program equips these servant leaders to support the teaching ministry of congregations for the 21st century.

 The College of Graduate and Innovative Studies houses the university’s doctoral degree programs for educational leaders, early childhood education, public school leadership, nonpublic school leadership, or public school leadership with a superintendent's endorsement available for qualifying candidates.